PlumpMath/RGB-Mask-Shader/README.md

 RGB-Masking Shader for Blender as material overwrite

 ## Description
 There a different approaches to render RGB-Mask passes for external compositing in Photoshop or any other compositing software.
-This is a approach with built in blender tools.
+This is a approach with built in Blender tools by using a shader and the pass index in Blender.
+Future there will be a little script with shows the assigned channel of all objects in scene.

+THE SCRIPT IS WORK IN PROGRESS AND DOES NOTHING RIGHT AT THE MOMENT.
+ONLY THE SHADER WORKS.

 ## Screenshot
 ![Alt text](screenshot.png?raw=true "Screenshot of Blender")